AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 1. Monitor the segment summary and ensure that the count of profiles corresponds to the count created within the segment.
 ![Segment](../../assets/catalog/crm/salesforce/segment.png)

-1. Login to the Salesforce website then navigate to the **[!DNL Apps]** > **[!DNL Contacts]** page and check if the profiles from the segment have been added.
+1. Login to the Salesforce website, then navigate to the **[!DNL Apps]** > **[!DNL Contacts]** page and check if the profiles from the segment have been added.
 ![Salesforce Contacts](../../assets/catalog/crm/salesforce/contacts.png)

 1. Click a contact and check if the attribute is updated.
-You will notice the segment id's which were used to update against the `AdobeExperiencePlatformSegments` custom field.
+You will notice the segment IDs from Experience Platform in the `AdobeExperiencePlatformSegments` custom field.
 ![Salesforce Contacts](../../assets/catalog/crm/salesforce/contact-info.png)

 ## Data usage and governance {#data-usage-governance}